TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

                     0 & 1 & 5
                   \end{pmatrix}.
 $$
 The next logical step towards an echelon matrix would be a row swap.
-But then the lower triangular structure of $L$ will be broken.
+But then the lower-triangular structure of $L$ will be broken.
 In {numref}`Subsection %s <Subsec:LUdecomp:PLUdecomp>`  we will study what we can do in such a situation.

 ::::::